divad12/blog/_posts/2012-01-05-khan-academy-internship-post-mortem.md

 title: On my Internship at Khan Academy
 ---

-In true Khan Academy fashion I made a video to sum up my internship.
+In true Khan Academy fashion I made a video to sum up my internship, at the suggestion of our [lead developer Bengineer Kamens](http://bjk5.com).
 I was not very good at emulating Sal Khan, so the video just evolved in my own style.
-As I became more and more sleep-deprived, I became and less and less rational, and re-recorded some parts I thought were boring.
+As I became more and more sleep-deprived, I became less and less rational, and re-recorded some parts I thought were boring.
 Consequently, some speech is difficult to make out, so you can just read the transcript below or enable captions.

 Anyway, the video is not meant to be taken too seriously; I'm not actually that crazy in real life (but I may be if sleep-deprived :P).